MediaNomad/payload-better-auth/README.md

     {
       name: 'apiKeys',
       type: 'join',
-      collection: 'apiKeys', // Auto-generated collection
+      collection: 'apikeys', // Auto-generated collection (lowercase)
-      on: 'user', // The field in apiKeys that references users },
+      on: 'user', // The field in apikeys that references users },
   ],
 }